How parents can make a healthier environment for healthier kids (on Earth Day and every day)

-This Earth Day, like a lot of days lately, looks different this year.
-With social distancing and other public safety measures in place, we won’t be spending time in community gardens, planting trees with neighbors, or gathering to celebrate.
-However, there is still a lot we can do to combat the effects of climate change right where we are.
+This Earth Day, your family might be spending time in local community gardens, planting trees with neighbors, or gathering to celebrate in the great outdoors.
+These are great ways to support Mother Nature, and there is still a lot we can do to combat the effects of climate change right where we are.

 Use less plastic.